monutam91/articles/TypeScript/rxjs/rxjs-basics/rxjs-basics.md

     </p>
 </div>

-Since we said that both Promises and Observables are handling asynchronous task, you might wondering what is the difference between them.
+Since we said that both Promises and Observables are handling asynchronous tasks, you might be wondering what is the difference between them.
 So let's go through them quickly.
-I summerized them in a table, so you can easily grasp it.
+I summarized them in a table, so you can easily grasp it.

 |        Promise         |     Observable      |
 | :--------------------: | :-----------------: |